de86/personal-site/src/pages/clean-code-meaningful-names/index.md

 ## Meaningful Names

 One of the hardest things in programming to do well is naming things.
 Variables, Functions, Classes etc all need to be named.
 A good name will concisely describe what something is or does and even how it should be used.
 When reading code meaningful names can be the difference between immediately understanding what code does or taking 5 minutes to understand a snippet of code before proceeding.
-With good names your code can read more like a story, or at least a human readable step by step to what is happening.
+With good names your code can read more like a human readable step by step guide to what is happening.

 ## Use Intention Revealing Names